ipfs/ipfs-gui/research/README.md

 **DAG Explorer instead of a search bar**.
 Paste in a CID, see info about it.
 This seems it could be hugely useful for letting people play with IPLD and IPFS to build an intuition of how it fits together.

 **Share file link**.
 The most useful link to share right now is an url to a gateway.
 Anyone running Companion could resolve it via ipfs, and anyone not would have a working fallback.
-Presenting multiple options, one of which would require all your collegues to also be already using ipfs to work seems unhelpful at this point.
+Presenting multiple options, one of which would require all your colleagues to also be already using ipfs to work seems unhelpful at this point.

 **Pinning**
 A use-case for this is the [data-together](https://datatogether.org/) idea of sharing the hosting of content you feel is important.
-You can go to https://archives.ipfs.io/ and grab a hash for a dataset and replicate it all to your repo, to add more copies of it to the network and increase it's availability.
+You can go to https://archives.ipfs.io/ and grab a hash for a dataset and replicate it all to your repo, to add more copies of it to the network and increase its availability.

 <img width='888' src='img/005-pin-archive-1.png' />